shahashka/lucid_cd/README.md

 ## Project Overview

 **lucid_cd** is a computational biology research project for causal discovery and feature selection in radiation biology.
-It infers and analyzes gene regulatory networks in RPE1 cells exposed to ionizing radiation across 5 dose rates over 9 weeks.
+We infer and analyzes gene regulatory networks in RPE1 cells exposed to ionizing radiation across 5 dose rates over 9 weeks.

 ## Data
 - Gene expression data is in TPM (transcripts per million) stored in `data/rpe_experiment2/rpe1_9week_study_experiment2_all_tpm.tsv`.